Argon compounds: Beryllium oxide

-When beryllium atoms react with oxygen in a solid argon matrix (or beryllia is evaporated into the matrix) ArBeO will be formed, and is observable by its infrared spectrum.
+When beryllium atoms react with oxygen in a solid argon matrix (or beryllia is evaporated into the matrix) ArBeO is formed, and is observable by its infrared spectrum.
 The beryllia molecule is strongly polarised, and the argon atom is attracted to the beryllium atom.
 The bond strength of Ar−Be is calculated to be 6.7 kcal/mol (28 kJ/mol).
 The Ar−Be bond length is predicted to be 2.042 Å.

 The cyclic Be2O2 molecule can bind two argon atoms, or one argon along with another noble gas atom.

 Analogously, beryllium reacting with hydrogen sulfide and trapped in an argon matrix at 4 K forms ArBeS.
 It has a binding energy calculated to be 12.8 kcal/mol (54 kJ/mol).

 ArBeO2CO (beryllium carbonate) has been prepared (along with Ne, Kr and Xe adducts).

 The cyclic beryllium sulfite molecule can also coordinate an argon atom onto the beryllium atom in solid neon or argon matrix.